 Pro tip: Assembling comps through Realtor requires a bit more legwork as you can’t zoom in on a map or by ZIP code/neighborhood to narrow down the “Just Sold” listing pool in your city.
-As you can see in the screenshot below, a search for “Just Solds” in Wheaton, IL, serves up 576 results alone.
-But you can filter by:
+As you can see in the screenshot below, a search for “Just Solds” in Wheaton, IL, serves up 675 results alone.
+But under the “More Filters” option, you can also filter by:

 - Home size

 Search your city on Redfin’s “Find a Home” portal.
 Then choose “sold” under the “for sale” dropdown.
 Use the blue listings to find comps for your house.

 Pro tip: Redfin lets you narrow down your “Sold” listings by time frame — so you can search for listings that sold last week, all the way up to listings that sold in the last three years.
 For the purposes of finding comps, remember that the more recent, the better.

 What are some drawbacks of online comps tools?

 As great as these online tools are, they have drawbacks.